Save up to 25%… Shop Our Birthday Sale Now!

 Ox tongue - fistulina hepatica

 In other areas, it’s named “beefsteak” as its texture is similar to that of meat, and it has a red fluid that resembles blood.
-Some people have also likened its appearance to that of liver.
+Some people have also likened its appearance to that of the liver.

 This type of red mushroom is parasitic and saprophytic and prefers growing on tree species such as chestnut and oak.
 It typically develops in small groups on decaying stumps or tree trunks that are still covered in foliage.

-Fistulina hepaticas have a sour and acidic taste which becomes stronger as the mushroom grows.
+Fistulina hepatica have a sour and acidic taste which becomes stronger as the mushroom grows.
 This is why they’re often prepared in cream-based recipes.
 They’re also one of the few mushroom species that can be consumed raw.

-As Fistulina hepaticas grow, they change color from red to brown and become softer and more gelatinous.
+As Fistulina hepatica grow, they change color from red to brown and become softer and more gelatinous.
 They contain vitamin C, an antioxidant that helps support the immune system, and are rich in fiber, folate, and potassium.

 2 - Reishi: The Red Mushroom For Health